 - Avoid filling out forms in e-mail messages that ask for personal financial information

 - Encrypt it or shred it.
-Use a cross-cut shredder (makes confetti, not long strips which are too easily reassembled) or burn documents containing personal information.
+Use a cross-cut shredder (makes confetti, not long strips that are too easily reassembled) or burn documents containing personal information.
 Do not store PINs on your computer; lock them up or encrypt them.

 - Ensure that you’re using a secure Website when submitting credit card or other sensitive information via your Web browser.
 Check the beginning of the Web address in your browsers address bar – it should be “HTTPS://” rather than just “HTTP://”

-- Regularly check your bank, credit and debit card statements to ensure that all transactions are legitimate
+- Regularly check your bank, credit, and debit card statements to ensure that all transactions are legitimate

 - Order credit reports on yourself yearly and reviews them carefully.
 (These are often available for free.
 Visit www.privacy.ca.gov for information.)